-After rafting my way round the country for the last few years I had saved the best till last!
+After rafting my way around the country for the last few years I had saved the best till last!
 The Pacuare is regarded as one of the top 5 rafting rivers in the world.
-It is beautiful in its biodiversity and remote location whilst offering some adrenaline inducing class IV rapids!
+It is beautiful in its biodiversity and remote location whilst offering some adrenaline-inducing class IV rapids!

 We arrived at the Lodge where we would be exploring the area for a couple of hours and also canopy zip-lining over the river!
 That was a first for me and a different experience to your average canopy tour!

 We hiked over the bridge where there was a beautiful waterfall you could relax in and watch the river flow past.

 Lunch is served!
 Jungle chicken was cooked by the guides – a specialty of theirs that they have cooked for years and comes with my personal recommendation.
 The food is sourced from local indigenous communities and Rios Tropicales has a strong bond with these local villages supporting them in many ways.
 The temptation was there to have another plate however I wanted to retain some buoyancy as the harder class IV rapids were to follow!